François-André Danican Philidor: Analyse du jeu des Échecs

-He also included analysis of certain positions of rook and bishop versus rook, such analysis being still current theory even today.
+He also included analysis of certain positions of rook and bishop versus rook, such analysis being still current theory even now.
 He demonstrated an important drawing technique with a rook and pawn versus rook endgame in what is known as the Philidor position.
 The Philidor Defense (1.e4 e5 2.Nf3 d6) is named for him.
 Philidor's book was the very first to give detailed annotations on how to play the middlegame, present chess strategy as a whole, and present the concepts of the blockade, prophylaxis, positional sacrifice and mobility of the pawn formation.

 Early critics of the Analyse du jeu des Échecs include those of the Modenese School (Ercole del Rio, Lolli or Ponziani), who in contrast to the French, advocated a free piece play, gambit openings and tactical complications; they also found some of the variations reported in the Analyse to be unsound (in particular those related with ...f7–f5 push in the Philidor Defence: 1.e4 e5 2.Nf3 d6 3.d4 f5).
-Some of Philidor's disciples—Bernard, Carlier, Leger, and Verdoni, who met at the Café de la Régence under the name of the Société des Amateurs—also criticized his work.
+Some of Philidor's disciples—Bernard, Carlier, Leger, and Verdoni, who met at the Café de la Régence by the name of the Société des Amateurs—also criticized his work.
 In their book, Traité des Amateurs, they expressed many criticisms and comments on his earlier printed book, arguing that the variations reported in Philidor's Analyse are more instructive than correct.
-Nevertheless, the games in the Traité can be regarded, together of those of Philidor, as typical examples of the understanding of chess during the Enlightenment, and the Société des Amateurs was much closer to Philidor than to the Modenese school.
+Nevertheless, the games in the Traité can be regarded, together of those of Philidor, as typical examples of the understanding of chess during the Enlightenment, and the Société des Amateurs was much more like Philidor than the Modenese school.